xt0fer/bugz2/README.md

 This is a common enough need in many ZipCode Spring projects.

+## Adding a simple vanillaJS

+look in `bugz2/code/src/main/resources/static` to find the three files that respond when you call the `/tickets.html` url.
+Very simple JS code to fetch a json API call and display the results simply.
+(See `app.js` in `static`)

 ## Generating the Code

 JHIPSTER is good at generating a large amount of code on top of the Spring App engine.